 Information regarding student loans is available for those students not eligible for Band funding.
 Scholarships and bursary information is also made available to students.
-NAPAT students, who qualify, are eligible to apply for tuition and living allowance scholarships.
+NIPAT students, who qualify, are eligible to apply for tuition and living allowance scholarships.
 Only a limited number of scholarships are available, so apply early.

 Unfortunately, En'owkin Centre does not have any student residencies; however, assistance is provided to help students find suitable accommodations.
 Through the support of the local community En'owkin has been successful in locating suitable accommodation for all students.

 ACADEMIC POLICYCOURSE CHANGE DEADLINES: Fall Semester: Sept 15th Winter Semester: Jan 15th Spring Semester: May 15th Summer Semester: July 15th COURSE WITHDRAW Dates in accordance with accrediting institutions will apply and must be done through the Student Services where students must complete and submit the appropriate forms.
 Withdraw dates for each dept. may differ.
 REFUNDS All requests for refunds must be submitted in writing.
 Please note the refund policy is under financial arrangement.

 - Information & Orientation Contact us for course descriptions, program options, fees, expenses and other program specific application requirements

 - Application Submit a completed application form, $75 non-refundable application fee and other program specific application requirements